 Transformation into a vibrant town

 Following local government reorganisation Matamata County ceased to exist, with Tirau becoming part of the South Waikato District Council based in Tokoroa.

 This left Tirau with many empty shops and closed buildings.

-Entrepreneur Henry Clothier had a vision for Tirau, realising that many people passed through the town each day due to its situation on State Highway One and its proximity to many popular tourist destinations.
+Mr Clothier had a vision for Tirau, realising that many people passed through the town each day due to its situation on State Highway One and its proximity to many popular tourist destinations.

-As a result of his vision Tirau became home to a range of antique & craft shops, and became a popular pit-stop and shopping destination.
+As a result of his vision Tirau became home to a range of antique and craft shops, and became a popular pit-stop and shopping destination.

-It has been a remarkable transformation for the small rural town, which has now evolved from being a place which traffic passed through, to a vibrant and popular destination in its own right.
+It has been a remarkable transformation for the small, rural town which has now evolved from being a place which traffic passed through, to a vibrant and popular destination in its own right.